 Entrance to the atrium, the inner sanctum, is by security gates, reminiscent of an airport.
 You are given a tag, expected to wear it until you leave.
 Whoever goes in, must come out.
 It’s a wonder I wasn’t asked to take my belt and shoes off.

 Security?
 What secrets do they keep there?
-They hardly make a thing bar some low comedy shows and local news.
+They hardly make a thing bar some low grade comedy shows and local news.
 Everything, but everything is sent to London … if an independent producer is lucky.
-There it stops, Buffers – London Central.
+There it stops, hits the buffers – London Central.

 I wait.
 As time passes I know from experience it is not a good sign.